csg-tokyo/yadriggy/README.md

 # Yadriggy

-Yadriggy (mistletoe in Japanese) is a library for building a domain-specific language (DSL) embedded in Ruby.
+Yadriggy (mistletoe in English) is a library for building a domain-specific language (DSL) embedded in Ruby.
 It was developed for a particular kind of embedded DSLs.
 These DSLs borrow the syntax from the host language, Ruby, and the